James Nugent (Estes Park): Meeting with Isabella Bird

-Griffith Evans, and death of Nugent
+Death

 Griffith Evans, who ran the old Estes ranch in the valley, was a rival of Nugent.
 He was a guide, like him.
 Nugent was opposed to Lord Dunraven's plan to make Estes Park a hunting preserve, but Evans was in favor of it.
-It was also thought that Nugent was interested in Evans's seventeen-year-old daughter, which gave rise to enmity.
-Her interest in a young Englishman named Haigh, who was looking after Lord Dunraven's interests in the Park, angered Nugent.
-Isabella Bird, aware during her visit of the bad feeling between them, wrote in a letter, "Jim's 'I'll shoot you' has more than once been heard in Griff's cabin."
+It was also thought that Nugent was interested in Evans's 17-year-old daughter, which gave rise to enmity.
+Her interest in a young Englishman named Haigh, who was looking after Lord Dunraven's interests in the park, angered Nugent.
+Bird, aware during her visit of the bad feeling between them, wrote in a letter, "Jim's 'I'll shoot you' has more than once been heard in Griff's cabin."

-On June 19, 1874, Nugent was shot outside Evans's ranch-house; he died from the injury in September, in Fort Collins.
-It was supposed that he was shot by Evans, who was later acquitted; but it was also alleged that he was shot by Haigh.
+On June 19, 1874, Nugent was shot outside Evans's ranch-house; he died from the injury in September in Fort Collins.
+It was supposed that he was shot by Evans who was later acquitted; but it was also alleged that he was shot by Haigh.